smougenot/ovh_dynhost_update_from_livebox/README.md

 ### Optionals
 - LOG_PATH : directory path to store logs (default /tmp)
 - LIVEBOX  : the host name of the livebox seen by the macine running the script (default: livebox)

+## Instalation of Systemd service + timer

+This repo provides SystemD tools to run the update automatically Just run as root the install script
+`sudo ./install.sh`